rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/getting-started-developing-with-reaction.md

 A long term roadmap and completed features list is on our [features page](https://reactioncommerce.com/features).

-You will find these roadmap items defined as projects on the [Reaction repository's project page](https://github.com/reactioncommerce/reaction/projects).
+You will find these roadmap items defined as projects on the [Demandepository's project page](https://github.com/reactioncommerce/reaction/projects).

-Specific features in progress are found grouped on the [Reaction repository's milestones page](https://github.com/reactioncommerce/reaction/milestones).
+Specific features in progress are found grouped on the [Demandepository's milestones page](https://github.com/reactioncommerce/reaction/milestones).

 ## Issues